burzin25/2021Fall_finals/README.md

 #### Observations:
 The above table helps us in getting a better insights of how the mortality rate changes within two events.
 This can be calculated for any country and social factor due to the dynamic ability of the function.
 As we can observe, there is 25.84% decrease in the female mortality under 60 after the appointment of first female Chancellor
 The above analysis shows that the hypothesis can be accepted as after Angela Merkel was elected, there is decrease in female mortality under 60 and along with that, there is decrease in the difference of the mortality as well between male and female.

-One thing to note here is when we were calculating the pre and post of mortality for an event, we are not considering those event period into consideration for the calculation.
-Due to this, we can observe NaN values for continuous periods as shown in Afghanistan.
+Note : The NaN values which are shown are due to the fact that no data exists in our dataframe for values before the corresponding period.

 ### Hypothesis 4
 It is a common notion that women in advanced societies bear child in a much older age than the women in underdeveloped or developing countries.
 Hence, below is the final hypothesis.